paulswithers/domino_todo/docs/pages/developing/views.md

 1. Switch to the third tab, "Style" with the gradient icon.
 1. In the "Header" section, change the style to "Tabs".
     ![Tabs]({{site.baseurl}}/images/developing-calendar-view-style.png "Tabs"){: .shadow}
+1. Create a column with the title "Due".
+On the second tab, "Sorting" with two-way vertical arrows, set the Sort to Ascending.
+Set the column value to be a field, `duedate".
+1. Create the following additional columns, in order:
+    - To-Do, with the column value for the field `name`.
+    - Author, with the column value for a "Simple Function", `Author(s) (Simple Name)`.
+    - Prority, with the column value for the field `priority`.
+    - Completed, with the column value for the formula `@If(complete="true";84;83)`.
+Open the Column properties box and tick "Display values as icons".
+Save and close the view.